 Your baby may look different than you expect.
-Some of his body parts may look a certain way because he was in your uterus for many months.
-As he grows, many of these features will change.
+Some of your baby's body parts may look a certain way because he or she was in your uterus for many months.
+As your baby grows, many of these features will change.

 What you need to know about your newborn's head:

 - Your newborn's head may not be perfectly round right after birth.
-Labor and delivery may cause his head to have an odd shape.
-The head may have molded into a narrow, long shape to go through your birth canal.
+Labor and delivery may cause your baby's head to have an odd shape.
+His or her head may have molded into a narrow, long shape to go through your birth canal.
 It may have a bump on one side.
-Your baby may have bruising or swelling on his head because of the birth process.
+Your baby may have bruising or swelling on his or her head because of the birth process.
 This is usually normal.
-His head should look rounder and more even in 1 or 2 weeks.
+Your baby's head should look more round and even in 1 or 2 weeks.

 - Your baby may be born with a little or a lot of hair.
 It is common for some of your newborn's hair to fall out.
-By the time he is 6 months old, he should have grown more hair.
-Your baby's hair may change to a different color than the one he was born with.
+He or she should have grown more hair by 6 months of age.
+Your baby's hair may change to a different color than the one he or she was born with.

 What you need to know about your newborn's eyes:

-- It is common for newborns to cry without making tears.
-A newborn baby's eyes usually make just enough tears to keep his eyes wet.
-By 7 to 8 months old, his eyes will develop so they can make more tears.
+- A newborn baby's eyes usually make just enough tears to keep his or her eyes wet.
+By 7 to 8 months old, your baby's eyes will develop so they can make more tears.
 Tears drain into small ducts at the inside corners of each eye.
 A blocked tear duct is common in newborns.
 A possible sign of a blocked tear duct is a yellow sticky discharge in one or both eyes.
 Your newborn's pediatrician may show you how to massage the tear ducts to unplug them.

 What you need to know about your newborn's nose:

 - Your newborn's nose may be pushed in or flat because of the tight squeeze during labor and delivery.
-It may take a week or longer before his nose looks more normal.
+It may take a week or longer before his or her nose looks more normal.